SMSPIRITUALITY—MEDIA

 Place in the lexicon

-Aurobindo is a structural figure in the modern Indian contemplative landscape rather than a popular one in the West.
-His prose is dense — The Life Divine runs to a thousand pages of philosophical English in a high-Edwardian register that contemporary readers find demanding — and his absence from the standard Western reception of yoga is a function of that demand more than of any thinness in the work itself.
-The figures the corpus does carry — Ramakrishna's movement through Vivekānanda into the English-speaking world, the kriyā lineage through Paramahansa Yogananda, the Advaita revival through Ramana Maharshi — all share the late nineteenth- and early twentieth-century Bengali and South Indian renaissance moment that produced Aurobindo, and the Integral project's distinctive move (the descent into manifestation rather than the ascent away from it) is the line of Indian metaphysical thought that most directly addresses the Western contemplative reader's residual difficulty with the world-renouncing register the classical paths tend to inherit.
-The position is consequential: every contemporary teacher who treats embodiment as the path's substrate rather than as its obstacle works in territory Aurobindo mapped, whether or not the work names him.
+Aurobindo is a structural figure in the modern Indian contemplative landscape but not a widely popular one in the West.
+His prose is demanding: The Life Divine runs to a thousand pages of philosophical English in a high-Edwardian register, and that difficulty accounts for his absence from the standard Western reception of yoga more than any thinness in the work.
+The figures the corpus carries share the same late nineteenth- and early twentieth-century Bengali and South Indian renaissance that produced Aurobindo.
+Ramakrishna's lineage moved through Vivekānanda into the English-speaking world.
+The kriyā lineage reached the West through Paramahansa Yogananda.
+The Advaita revival came through Ramana Maharshi.
+The Integral project's distinctive move, the descent into manifestation rather than the ascent away from it, is the line of Indian metaphysical thought that most directly addresses the Western reader's discomfort with the world-renouncing register the classical paths tend to carry.
+Every contemporary teacher who treats embodiment as the path's ground rather than its obstacle works in territory Aurobindo mapped, whether or not the work names him.

 Why the entry has no items linked

-No row in the index is currently recorded under Aurobindo's name.
-His major works are in print and continuously available, but the contemporary spiritual-media corpus the index catalogues — recorded talks, podcasts, accessible books, popularising teachers — has not produced an Aurobindo-centred entry of the kind it has produced for Ramana, Nisargadatta, or the kriyā lineage.
-The entry exists here for cross-link weight: the Hindu revival's most ambitious twentieth-century philosophical project, the connection between the Bengali renaissance figures and the project's distinctive embodied register, and the genealogy of the contemporary embodied non-dualism would not land cleanly in the lexicon if its single most articulate twentieth-century theoretician were absent.
-The reader looking for a way into the work itself should start with Essays on the Gita — the most accessible of his major books — rather than with The Life Divine, which requires a settled philosophical patience the Gītā commentary builds toward.
+No item in the index is currently recorded under Aurobindo's name.
+His major works are in print, but the contemporary spiritual-media corpus this index catalogues (recorded talks, podcasts, accessible books, popularising teachers) has not produced an Aurobindo-centred entry of the kind it has for Ramana Maharshi, Nisargadatta, or the kriyā lineage.
+The entry exists here for cross-link weight.
+The Hindu revival's most ambitious twentieth-century philosophical project would leave a gap in the lexicon if Aurobindo were absent, given how much of the contemporary embodied non-duality discourse traces back to him.
+The reader looking for a way into the work should start with Essays on the Gita, the most accessible of his major books, before attempting The Life Divine.